How different sugars impact the flavour and production of cola

 This differentiator – being able to easily add it to products during manufacture and reducing the dependence on manual and packaging handling – means it is a highly popular bulk sugar ingredient and, therefore, it is used in a wide range of industrial applications.

 Some applications are more popular than others, though, with liquid sugar’s most common application being soft drinks.
-Not only does the syrup sweeten the soft drinks – both carbonated and fruit juice blends – but it is also used to impact their mouthfeel.
+The syrup sweetens the soft drinks – both carbonated and fruit juice blends – and to impacts their mouthfeel.

 It is also an ideal sweetening and bulking agent for a wider range of foodstuffs, including fruit-based preparations, flavourings, sauces, dairy products, ice creams, and confectionery, such as toffee.
 Liquid sugar’s 67% sucrose content and clear appearance make it an attractive coating for cereal bars and other snacks, too.